12Sapphire/12Sapphire.github.io/README.md

 ### About me
 I started when I was 9.
 I used a software called P5.js.
 It's like JavaScript but is used for art and education.

 I learned from Daniel Shiffman's youtube channel called[The Coding Train](https://www.youtube.com/@TheCodingTrain).
 More specifically, his [p5js playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA).
-I made a [tree using fractals](https://editor.p5js.org/F12/sketches/Db1CgRsBo), [abstract art using random](https://editor.p5js.org/F12/sketches/-IKibwxcz), [drawing game](https://editor.p5js.org/F12/sketches/vHkDAzvx-)s, + plus more.
+I made a [tree using fractals](https://editor.p5js.org/F12/sketches/Db1CgRsBo), [abstract art](https://editor.p5js.org/F12/sketches/-IKibwxcz), [drawing game](https://editor.p5js.org/F12/sketches/vHkDAzvx-)s, + plus more.

 Fast forward 2 years, I used the "Elegoo Uno Super Starter Kit" that had been lying around.
 It had an Elegoo Uno R3 board (It's a Arduino Uno R3 board with a different name), it also comes along with some electronic components.